golang/tools/gopls/doc/features/index.md

+---
-# Gopls: Index of features
+title: "Gopls: Index of features"
+---

 This page provides an index of all supported features of gopls that are accessible through the [language server protocol](https://microsoft.github.io/language-server-protocol/) (LSP).